-The Government plans to introduce new legislation to extend the IR35 reforms to the private sector from April 2020.
+The Government's response to its implementation review formally confirms that it will extend the IR35 reforms to the private sector from April 2021.

 This means that if you engage workers who are paid off payroll, via a PSC or other intermediary, you will have to assess if the IR35 rules apply.
 If so, a tax/NIC deduction may be required on payments made to the PSC and there will be an employer’s NIC liability for the paying party.